 The Sisters of Loretto have been working for women's equality, justice, and peace since 1812.
 From the very start, the Loretto Community emphasized the importance of educating women and girls, especially in rural region and under-served neighborhoods.

 Until Vatican II, all Sisters of Loretto worked in the field of education.
-As soon as women religious were allowed to direct their own careers, the intersectionality and diversity of Loretto's social justice mission flourished.
+As soon as Catholic women religious were allowed to direct their own careers, the intersectionality and diversity of Loretto's social justice mission flourished.

 Sisters began practicing midwifery, nursing in foreign combat zones, organizing for farmworker rights, protesting the Vietnam War, advocating for disarmament, marching for racial justice, HIV/AIDs counseling, providing support for migrants near the US/Mexico border, and more.
 Find a Sister of Loretto and you'll find a good story, a big heart, and a singular vision for peace.